Baremeg10/esphome-multisensor/README.md

 ### v1.0
 First sensor.
 Proof of concept.
 This sensor has a large temperature and humidity error and should be upgraded to v2.0.

-### v2.0
+### v2.0 - WORK IN PROGRES!
-Updated design. calculating offset for temperature and hunidity based on testing and is much more accurate.
+Updated design.
+Calculating offset for temperature and hunidity based on testing and is much more accurate.
+Can be upgraded from V1.0 without any soldering

 #### updates/changes:
 * New housing
+  - More air vents for the ESP32
+  - Seperate room for BME280 with dedicated air vents
+  - Added notch to support wallmount
 * Added wall mount
 * Added temperature offest curve based on testing
 * Added humidity offest calculated based on temperature curve